kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidStatics.md

 Here is another example.

 <div class="example">
-A hiker's barometer reads 950 mbars at the beginning of her trip and 850 mbars at the end.
+A hiker's barometer reads 95 kPa at the beginning of her trip and 85 kPa at the end.
 Assuming a constant air density of $1.22~\kg/\m^3$ estimate the vertical distance traversed by the hiker.
 Was the hiker climbing or descending?

 <hr>

 Let's first determine whether the hiker was climbing or descending.
 The pressure was larger at the start of the trip.
 In order for the pressure to decrease the hiker must have been ascending.
 As the hiker increases her altitude there is less air above her, compared to when she started.
 This results in a decrease in pressure.

-The net change in pressure is 100 mbar.
-This is equivalent to 10,000 Pa.
-Check this.
+The net change in pressure is 10 kPa which is 10,000 Pa.
 The specific weight of air can be computed from the density

 $$
 \gamma=g\rho=(9.81~\m/s^2)\left(1.22~\kg/\m^3\right)=11.97~\N/\m^3